WoncanHK/LiteSurveySDK-iOS/README.md

 By integrating this SDK, you can support LiteSurvey device's high-accuracy position in your own app.

-This SDK is also used in Woncan's official iOS app, LiteGPS.
+This SDK is also used in Woncan's official iOS app, LiteSurvey Pro.

 ## iOS system requirement